 Comments, revisited

-"No comments‽" was a common theme in the response to monday's post a better blog.
-I did not intend to imply that I don't value the opinions and thoughts of my audience.
-Rather that comments are a poor medium for discussion.
+In the response to Monday’s post, a better blog, some folks asked me why I didn’t want comments.
+I did not intend to imply that I don’t value the opinions and thoughts of my audience.
+Rather that blog comments are a poor medium for discussion.

 Firstly, commenting generally has a low barrier to entry.
 It is easy to belt out a hurried, flippant, or poorly considered response.
 By moving the comments off the site the barrier to entry is higher; The responder is more likely to invest time in the reply.

 Thirdly, comments are a ghetto filled with second class citizens.
-Your opinion is less valued than that of the post's author.
-This is why I added the miscellany to my site.
+Your opinion is less valued than that of the post’s author.
+This is why I added the miscellany (the now removed wiki) to my site.
 Every user has as much power there as I do, including the ability to edit their own and others words.